 A Dose Of History & Culture

-20. With umpteen free festivals in Toronto during the summer, the city is buzzing every weekend from Youth Day in Toronto to the Beaches Jazz Festival to the Busker fest downtown.
-My favourite is the Kids CBC Days that like so many other festivals is also completely free!
+18. With umpteen free festivals in Toronto during the summer, the city is buzzing every weekend from Youth Day in Toronto to the Beaches Jazz Festival to the Busker fest downtown.
+My favourite is the Kids CBC Days that like so many other amazing festivals is completely free!

-24. Toronto Railway Museum down town is an interesting way of experiencing the history of rail transportation in Ontario.
+21. Toronto Railway Museum downtown is an interesting way of experiencing the history of rail transportation in Ontario.
 The outdoor area is free and the museum with the railway simulator, and the miniature train is available at a small fee ($2-5).

 A Drive Away